 Norway is a small Scandinavian country with a population of 5.3 million.
 Despite this, the country has won the most medals at Winter Olympics - 368!
 Not the United States, not China, not Great Britain, not France, but this tiny country.
 How is it possible and how do Norwegians approach the development of children's potential and developing world-class professional athletes on an Olympic scale?

 Whereas in most highly developed countries parents, coaches and society in general are obsessed with early specialization and early selection, in Norway society focuses on a whole mass of various sports in childhood and actively participates with whole families in the program: "Joy of Sport for All"!
 The very name of this program already encourages people to take up sports.
 The word 'Joy' is associated with having fun, learning, smiling and having a great time.
 It is especially closely associated with children, as the program creates a friendly environment for them and their needs.
 There is no place for any form of pressure, unrealistic expectations of parents and coaches who don’t know why they control children all the time and yell at them!

 Furthermore, Norway has created a sports document called "Children’s rights in Sport", which clearly defines the rules of participation in sports and what the environment should be for children who want to play various sports.
-It’s only when youngsters become teenagers, i.e. around 13-14 years of age that they can begin to choose the sport that suits them best and in which they want to specialize.
+It’s only when youngsters become teenagers, i.e. around thirteen to fourteen years of age that they can begin to choose the sport that suits them best and in which they want to specialize.

 It is worth noting that even teenagers talented in one particular sport are not forbidden to practice and enjoy other sports!
 The approach of coaches working with talented youngsters with the potential to play professionally is also very different from that of their colleagues in other countries.
 They support 'talent' by providing advice and mentoring.
 The balance between self-learning and the coach's involvement in the learning process is to the young athletes’ benefit.
 The role of the coach is to help and add to the learning process, instead of constantly instructing and controlling the learning process of children and adolescents.

 The Norwegians' successes are not restricted to just winter sports.
 They are also enjoying ever better results in summer sports.
 In the article: "Norway's radically different approach to sports helped it climb to the top of the Olympic podium" (January 2021), its author cites several of the successes achieved by Norwegian athletes in summer sports:

-Casper Ruud is the world’s No. 8 in tennis
+Casper Ruud is the world’s number eight in tennis.

-Viktor Hovland is one of the top 10 golfers
+Viktor Hovland is one of the top ten golfers.

-Soccer player Erling Haaland is considered one of the best young strikers
+Soccer player Erling Haaland is considered one of the best young strikers.

-Magnus Carlsen has been ranked No. 1 in chess for 11 years
+Magnus Carlsen has been ranked number one in chess for eleven years.

-Norway’s Karsten Warholm smashed his own world record in the 400-metre hurdles, and Jakob Ingebrigtsen continued his dominance of middle-distance races by winning the 1,500 metres
+Norway’s Karsten Warholm smashed his own world record in the 400-metre hurdles, and Jakob Ingebrigtsen continued his dominance of middle-distance races by winning the 1,500 metres.

 A Norwegian duo even won gold in men’s beach volleyball.

 The obvious conclusion is that children enjoy the opportunity to practice and learn different sports.
 The motto of the Program "Joy of sports for all" fulfils its role to perfection!
-The number of medals won and the increasing number of world-class Norwegian athletes speaks for itself!
+The number of medals won and the increasing number of world-class Norwegian athletes speaks for itself.
 Children can simply be children and develop their excellent potential for creativity, curiosity, imagination, along with their cognitive-emotional potential in healthy conditions where adults offer support if gifted children show such a need.